-E-levy vote to take place in last week of February - Afenyo Markin
+E-Levy vote to take place in last week of February - Afenyo Markin

 “In the event that, he is unlikely to withdraw and reintroduce the Bill on Friday, 11th February, 2022, he may do so on Tuesday, 15th February, 2022,” the Deputy Majority Leader stated.

-He urged Members of the House to participate fully in the consideration of the Bill for the passing of a good piece of legislation for the benefit of all.
+He urged members of the Parliament to participate fully in the consideration of the Bill for the passing of a good piece of legislation for the benefit of all.

 - Finance Minister to reintroduce E-levy Bill on February 11th